POC vs Prototype vs MVP: A Comparison Guide

 Prototype vs MVP

-The major difference between an MVP and a prototype is that a prototype is a project model that's usually created for MVP testing purposes.
+What should you know about the minimum viable product vs prototype distinctions?
+The major difference between MVP and prototype usage is that a prototype is a project model that's usually created for early product design and MVP testing purposes.
 It can be tested internally or shown to a test group, while an MVP is a pilot version of the project presented to the world.

 An MVP may be a simple and well-polished project version, not its full-scale embodiment.
 But because potential customers interact with your MVP, you gain traction, obtain your first real users, and get feedback from the acquired audience.